liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 guide explains how to go about
 [specifying packaging directives](/distribute/how-to-publish/-/knowledge_base/how-to-publish/preparing-your-app#specifying-packaging-directives).

-Note that apps on the Liferay Marketplace must be designed for Liferay 6.1 or later.
+Note that apps on the Liferay Marketplace must be designed for Liferay Portal 6.1 or later.
 That's not to say that they can't work with prior versions.
-However, only Liferay 6.1 and later versions support installing apps directly from the Marketplace and provide safeguards against malicious apps.
+However, only Liferay Portal 6.1 and later versions support installing apps directly from the Marketplace and provide safeguards against malicious apps.
 If you want to use an app with an earlier version of Liferay, make sure that version of Liferay provides what your app needs from Liferay.